 The Tripper is a small pod with a color screen that sits just off to the right from the rest of the instrument cluster.
-For such a simple bike, the 2021 Royal Enfield Himalayan now has a bit of a busy dash.
+The 2021 Royal Enfield Himalayan now has a bit of a busy dash for such a simple bike.

 This motorcycle navigation system is awesome, but it is a little ugly